 Breaking Barriers: Wheelchair Quotes That Challenge Stereotypes

-Disability stereotype is making negative assumptions about people with disability for instance assuming a wheelchair user cannot understand or communicate without a support person.
+Disability stereotypes often lead to negative assumptions about people with disabilities.
+One persistent misconception is that a wheelchair user cannot understand or communicate without a support person.
+These assumptions fuel bias, prejudice, and discrimination, reinforcing barriers that limit inclusion and equality.

 Helpless:

-One of the most common stereotypes about wheelchair users is that they are helpless and unable to do things on their own.
+One of the most common stereotypes about wheelchair users is that they are helpless and incapable of managing tasks independently.
+In reality, many wheelchair users live self-sufficient lives, pursuing careers, hobbies, and personal goals just like everyone else.

 Dependent: